Holy Rosary Church, Quetta: History

 Father Anjum Nazir was parish priest of Holy Rosary Church in 2008.

-On 29 April 2010 Pope Benedict XVI elevated the apostolic prefecture of Quetta to the rank of apostolic vicariate.
+On April 29, 2010, Pope Benedict XVI elevated the apostolic prefecture of Quetta to the rank of apostolic vicariate.
 He appointed Fr.
 Victor Gnanapragasam OMI as apostolic vicar of the new ecclesiastical circumscription and the titular bishop of Timida.
 The new bishop was ordained in this Church in June 2010.

 On December 15, 2020, the Cathedral witnessed the funeral of Bishop Gnanapragasam, who died on December 12, 2020, from a heart attack.
 The funeral service was led by Cardinal Joseph Coutts accompanied by all the bishops of Pakistan.
 He was buried in the garden of the Cathedral.

 On January 1, 2021, Pope Francis named Father Khalid Rehmat OFM (Cap.) as the new vicar apostolic of Quetta.
-He will be consecrated bishop at Holy Rosary Church on 25 March 2021.
+He was consecrated bishop at Holy Rosary Church on March 25, 2021.